Towards sustainable mobility

 Transit Oriented Development (TOD), mobility hubs and Shared Autonomous Vehicles (SAVs)

-The project aims to decarbonize transport and decrease oil dependence by offering innovative future mobility solutions that work with public transport and enrich the service with first/last mile...
+This project aims to support the decarbonization of transport and reduce oil dependency by developing innovative, shared mobility solutions that integrate with public transport and address the "first-...

 Triggering Regional Accessibility and Networks for Sustainable Intelligent Transportation